amylour/BakeStock/README.md

 ## Future Features

 # Technologies Used
-   - HTML5
+   - HTML5 - provide within the Code Institute's [Python Essentials template](https://github.com/Code-Institute-Org/python-essentials-template)
-   - JavaScript
+   - JavaScript - as above.
-   - Python

-### Cloud Platforms
-   - GitHub
-   - Gitpod
+   - Python - Python code written is my own unless referenced in the source code or the below Credits section.
+   - [Lucidchart](https://www.lucidchart.com/pages/) - used to create the flowchart needed during project planning.
+   - [GitHub](https://github.com/) - used for hosting the program's source code.
+   - [Gitpod](https://www.gitpod.io/) - used as a workspace for developing the code and testing the program.
+   - Git - used for version control.
    - Google Cloud Platform
-   - Heroku
+   - [Heroku](https://heroku.com/apps) - used for deploying the project.
+   - [PEP8 Validator](https://pep8ci.herokuapp.com/#) - used for validating the Python code.

 # Libraries
    - **gspread** - gspread was imported and used to add, remove and manipulate data in the connected Google Sheets worksheets.

+   - **google.oauth.service_account** - This library was used for the authentication needed to access the Google APIs for connecting the Service Account with the Credentials function.
+A `CREDS.json` file was generated from this with the details needed for the API to access my Google acccount which holds the Google Sheets worksheet containing the applications data.
+When deploying to Heroku, this informtation is then stored in the config var section to ensure the application will run.

    - **time & sys** -the time & sys libraries were used for the text-typing effect for typePrint and typeInput statements to create a visual effect 0f the text appearing on screen in real time.

    - **os** - os was used to add the clearScreen() function to assist in creating a neater flow from Menu options into the user's choice from the Menu.

    - **colorama** - colorama was inported to give the terminal text colour and style to create a bright and engaging UI and to provide some visual feedback when a user's input is validated.

 # Testing
 I have created an additional file for my Manual Testing and Validation this can be found here: [TESTING.md](/TESTING.md)